-Palo Alto, CA-based BridgeBio (NASDAQ: BBIO) recently raised $463.7m in net proceeds from the sale of 2.5 percent convertible senior notes due in 2027 with an aggregate principal amount of $475m and could net as much as $537 million by the time the debt sale concludes.
-The proceeds, on top of the $577.1 million in cash on its balance sheet as of the end of 2019, will fund a pipeline of eight clinical-stage programs, including one for which a rolling NDA already has been initiated.
+Palo Alto, CA-based BridgeBio (NASDAQ: BBIO) recently raised $463.7 million in net proceeds from the sale of 2.5 percent convertible senior notes due in 2027 with an aggregate principal amount of $475 million and could net as much as $537 million by the time the debt sale concludes.
+The proceeds, on top of the $577.1 million in cash on its balance sheet as of the end of 2019, will fund a pipeline of eight clinical-stage programs, including one for which a rolling NDA has been initiated.

 The BridgeBio business model of a big hub with multiple spokes continued to bring in investors attracted to the diversification of the parent company’s portfolio.
-The company closed a $299 million VC round in early 2019 and launched an initial public offering in June of last year, which grossed $401 million and laid the groundwork for the recent sale of convertible notes.
+The company closed a $299 million venture capital round in early 2019 and in June of last year launched an initial public offering, which grossed $401 million and laid the groundwork for the recent sale of convertible notes.
 (Also see “IPO Update: 28 Biopharma Companies Raise $3bn, Provide An Average 10% Return” – Scrip, 28 Jun, 2019.)

 “We thought that this debt financing approach would be attractive to raise funds for the next couple of years and let us get through a couple of the major value-inflection points that are coming for this company,” BridgeBio’s Cameron Turtle, vice president of business development and operations, said in an interview with Scrip.